SDKs

 Rust SDK

-Quickstart for the Lattix Rust SDK — the canonical core for embedded enforcement, exposing the full /v1/sdk/* control-plane surface.
+Quickstart for the Lattix Rust SDK — the canonical core for the public control-plane contract plus local embedded-protection helpers.

 The Rust SDK is the canonical core of the Lattix SDK family.
-It owns the HTTP behavior, typed request/response models, and the C ABI consumed by the Go and Python bindings.
+It owns the HTTP behavior, typed request/response models, the local embedded-protection helpers, and the C ABI consumed by the Go and Python bindings.
 Applications can use it directly, or they can use a higher-level language binding that wraps it.

 This page is a conceptual quickstart.
 Full API reference — every public type, every field, every example — lives with the crate itself at docs.rs/sdk-rust and in the crate's README.md.